Your order

 Chitalnya by Chitalnya FB

-The City Gardens is a very lively place, especially in summer.
-Locals gather here to drink beer in the open air (alcohol consumption in public is legal in Bulgaria) and enjoy the warm nights surrounded by majestic buildings such as the National Gallery and the National Theater.
-But there’s a little secret too: the tourist information pavillion in the middle of the gardens doubles as a reading room (or “Chitalnya”), where people can leave and take books as they please.
-Even if you can’t read Bulgarian, it’s definitely an ideal spot to make some progress in your own book!
+If you’re visiting Sofia in the summer, take a seat at the lively City Garden and enjoy a warm night surrounded by majestic buildings such as the National Gallery and the National Theatre.
+Here’s a little secret: the tourist information pavilion in the middle of the gardens doubles up as a reading room (or “Chitalnya”), where you can leave and take books as you please.
+Even if you can’t read Bulgarian, it’s an ideal spot to meet fellow readers and make some progress on your own book!

 Nikar by Boyko Blagoev